-Practicing some cool employee engagement exercises is a requisite for the existence of every organization.
-The talks of employee engagement and job satisfaction are everywhere in the business towns due to the growth rate they offer to the organizations.
-If a company does not make its employees happy, its competitors consequently win its employees.
-Therefore, losing the human resource should never be an option for a good company.
-This renders the need of some effective engagement exercises for employees in place.
+Planning some cool employee engagement strategies is a requisite for the existence of every organization.
+The employee engagement strategies offer a high growth rate to the companies because they generate happy employees.
+If a company fails to spawn happy employees, its competitors consequently win its workforce.
+Therefore, losing human resources should never be an option for a good company.
+This renders the need for some effective employee engagement strategies in place.

 Multiplying job engagement in employees

 Job engagement goes beyond employee satisfaction.
-Job satisfaction measures how pleased is your employee working with you whereas, employee job engagement refers to the fact that he is so contented and pleased that he wants to stay with your organization for long-term.
-So, starting from a short-term job satisfaction, go for a long-term employee engagement because that decides for how long he is going to be productive for you.
+Job satisfaction measures how pleased is your employee working with you whereas, employee job engagement refers to the fact that he is so contented and pleased that he wants to stay with your organization for the long term.
+Instead of short-term job elements like job satisfaction, opt for long-term employee engagement because this decides for how long your employees are going to be productive for you.
 More job engagement leads to more employee retention.
 So, the most challenging target for an organization is to retain its employees by keeping them satisfied.
-If they stay with you for long time, it means you are ahead of other employers in competition.
+If they stay with you for a long time, it means you are ahead of other employers in competition.

-Here are a few employee engagement exercises which prove to be the best source of employee retention too.
+Here are a few employee engagement strategies which prove to be the best source of employee retention too:

 1) Plan a warm on-boarding

-Among the top employee engagement exercises, first comes the on-boarding.
+Among the top employee engagement strategies, first comes onboarding.
 A warm welcome to new hires shows you care for them.
 On-boarding concept goes beyond the routine orientation process.
-Introduce him to the organization’s mission, vision, goals and strategies, culture and his job responsibilities.
+Introduce him to the mission, vision, goals, strategies & culture of the organization, and his job responsibilities.
 Clearly communicate the expectations of the company and ask about his expectations too.
 Involve him in mapping his goals and strategies.

-As a part of potent job engagement exercises, the on-boarding program continues for one year.
-Researches suggest that an employee usually takes minimum 90 days to get accustomed to the culture, job roles and begin working on his goals’ achievement.
+As a part of potent employee engagement strategies, the onboarding program continues for one year.
+Researches suggest that an employee usually takes a minimum of 90 days to get familiar with the culture, job roles and begin working on his goals.
 Make sure you meet him at least once a week to discuss his progress.
 So, an effective on-boarding process results in enhanced employee motivation, employee engagement and job satisfaction.

 2) Offer autonomy

 Offering autonomy is a wonderful way to motivate employees because it makes them breathe with confidence at workplace.
-This is nowadays one of the most influential among good staff engagement exercises.
+This is nowadays one of the most influential among good staff engagement strategies.

 3) Set smart compensation

-While developing your compensation plans, conduct a thorough market research on what other organizations are paying for the same job.
-Compensate your workforce with a smart approach, keeping in mind that it is the primary reason people quit working with you.
+While developing your compensation plans, conduct thorough market research on what other organizations are paying for the same job.
+Compensate your workforce with a smart approach, considering that it is the primary reason people quit working with you.
 Competitors use this tool to attract your workforce so make sure this compensation package includes the right amount of all ingredients to retain and engage the employees.
-Focusing on this aspect will enhance employee’s job engagement as he will intend to grow and stay with the organization.
+Focusing on this aspect will enhance an employee’s job engagement as he will intend to grow and stay with the organization.